 TWO-PLUS-TWO PROGRAM

 The College of Business has several articulation agreements which allow students with associate degrees to transfer easily to Albany State University.
 These agreements include technology management, accounting, information systems, marketing and management.
 Normally, students transfer no more than 60 semester hours and complete at least 60 semester hours at Albany State University.

+ON-LINE DEGREE PROGRAMS

+The college offers two formal degree programs online: the BS Degree in Business Information Systems and the Technology Management Degree.
+In addition, the logistics courses are offered online, as well as all Area F and G courses.

 DEPARTMENT OF BUSINESS

 ADMINISTRATION